ZiyaoShang/infant_SynthSeg/README.md

 ## References

-This project is based on the [SynthSeg](https://github.com/BBillot/SynthSeg) framework.
-Additional tutorials could be found on the site.
+This project is based on the [SynthSeg](https://github.com/BBillot/SynthSeg) framework, where additional tutorials could also be found.

 **A Learning Strategy for Contrast-agnostic MRI Segmentation** \
 Benjamin Billot, Douglas N. Greve, Koen Van Leemput, Bruce Fischl, Juan Eugenio Iglesias*, Adrian V. Dalca* \